godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

         print("bone transform: ", t)

 As you can see, this transform is not zeroed.
 While being called global, it is actually relative to the Skeleton origin.
-For a root bone, origin is always at 0 if not modified.
-Lets print the origin for our lowerarm bone:
+For a root bone, the origin is always at 0 if not modified.
+Let's print the origin for our lowerarm bone:

 ::